andpenaspal/Dental-Clinic-Database/README.md

 ##### Version: 1.0 (Jun 2020)

 ## Summary
-Design of a Database to manage appointments and payments for a Dental Clinic.
+Design and implementation of a MySQL Database to manage appointments and payments for a Dental Clinic.
 A set of Triggers enforce business rules.

 ## Languages
 SQL